What’s an Overbite?

 Since overbites are a misalignment of how the teeth and jaws fit together, an orthodontic specialist is typically best suited to address them.

 In many cases, people getting orthodontic treatment at Braces Haven will have conventional bracket and wire systems.
 Occasionally additional orthodontic appliances such as a palatal expander or elastics, are used depending on the situation.

 Can braces fix an overbite?
 Yes.
 However, sometimes more invasive therapy is needed.
 Surgery for an overbite is typically reserved for the most severe cases, where chronic pain and function are a primary concern.
 Surgery involves structural adjustments to the jaw anatomy, combined with orthodontic appliances such as braces.

 In rare situations, it might even be necessary to remove a pair of teeth to alleviate crowding in the jaw, so that the surrounding teeth can be straightened.
 Fortunately, this is less common practice as newer research suggests orthodontic extractions should be restricted when there is a severe overbite.

 For adults seeking orthodontic care, it’s commonly asked if Invisalign for overbites is an option.
 Invisalign is one of the most popular “invisible” (clear) orthodontic systems that works using a series of trays, instead of traditional brackets and wires.
-Over the past several years, Invisalign has advanced to successfully manage a wider range of moderate to severe malocclusions.
+Over the past several years, Invisalign has advanced to successfully manage a wider range of moderate to severe malocclusions such to fix an overbite.
 It must be decided on a case-by-case basis, so it’s important for our Barrhaven Orthodontist to evaluate your mouth and individual needs to see if you qualify.

 The Importance of Correcting Overbites